site museum dr mucker

 Tomb 4 within Structure 7 is located in the Plaza of the Royal Tombs and has been dated to c.400 CE.
 It contained three Teotihuacan style tripod vessels that could indicate the extensive influence that Teotihuacan exerted in the Maya area after “the arrival” of the warlord Siyaj K'ahk'/Fire is Born in 378 CE.
 Siyaj K'ahk' is a fascinating, yet enigmatic figure who profoundly altered the social, political, and economic dynamics of the Maya world.

 An impressive jade pectoral was recovered from Tomb 5 also within Structure 7.
 The text names a ruler and his parentage.
 The ruler, Janaab Ohl K’inich, acceded to the throne on 9.10.19.4.15, 7 Men 13 K’ayab G5-January 1, 652 CE.
-There are indications that he and his father, K’inch Balam, came from the area of Caracol and would indicate a relationship with that important kingdom.
+There are indications that he and his father, K’inich Balam, came from the area of Caracol and would indicate a relationship with that important kingdom.
 His mother, Lady Ix Pitz Kan Hix Balaw, has a royal title that was also used at Cahal Pech located about 59 miles/95 km to the northwest.

 Stela 15 depicts three individuals involved in a fire ceremony/scattering event on 9.14.10.0.0, 5 Ajaw 3 Mak G9- October 9/10, 721 CE.
 The glyphic text includes a reference to the Teotihuacan War Serpent/ Waxakalajun U-B’aj Ka’an, whose image was conjured through a bloodletting rite by a noble woman named Ixik K’an K’uhul.
 Interestingly, a partial lunar eclipse also took place that night as noted within the text.
 The ruler of the site is named in the text as “Sun-Eyed/Sun-Faced Scatterer, the Youthful Lord, the Tree Lord of Nim Li Punit, the divine 28 Lord.”